 What we like: Large color screen is easy to read.

 What we don’t: Inferior touchscreen and bulky.

 A big hit with hunters and moto adventurers, the Montana received a modest update a few years ago, which earned it a name change from the 600 series to 610.
 Its defining features still remain: a large 4-inch screen, tough build with a raised bezel, and advanced navigation capabilities.
-What’s new is a bump in internal memory, a 1-year subscription to Garmin’s Birdeye imagery, and, most importantly, GLONASS satellite support.
+What’s new is a bump in internal memory, a 1-year subscription to Garmin’s Birdeye imagery, and, most importantly, GLONASS satellite support (although it lacks the Galileo compatibility of more recent units).
 The additional 24 satellites should improve acquisition time and overall accuracy.

 See the Garmin Montana 610